Database-First TypeScript CRUD Generator

 ALTER TABLE users ADD COLUMN bio TEXT COMMENT '{"type": "textarea"}';

-Plain-word comments - a bare keyword naming the field type (autocomplete, textarea, tags, …).
+Plain-word comments - a bare keyword naming the field type (autocomplete, textarea, markdown, tags, …).
 This replaces the older field_overrides pattern where hints were generated commented-out in table.ts and uncommented by hand.

 Column Visibility Flags (ICU / CU)